+Following the completion of exploring the case study data, this chapter introduces the core functionality of scikit-learn for training models and making predictions, through simple use cases of logistic and linear regression.
+Evaluation metrics for binary classification models, including true and false positive rates, the confusion matrix, the receiver operating characteristic (ROC) curve, and the precision-recall curve, are demonstrated both from scratch and using convenient scikit-learn functionality.
+By the end of this chapter, you will know the fundamentals of building and evaluating binary classification models using scikit-learn.

 Introduction

-The first chapter got you started with some basic Python, and then progressed to equipping you with tools for data exploration.
-Specifically, we performed operations such as loading the dataset and verifying data integrity, and we performed our first exploratory analysis on our case study dataset.
+In the previous chapter, you became familiar with basic Python, and then learned about the pandas tool for data exploration.
+Using Python and pandas, you performed operations such as loading a dataset, verifying data integrity, and exploratory analyses of the features, or independent variables, in the data.

 In this chapter, we finish our exploration of the data by examining the response variable.
 After we've concluded that the data is of high quality and makes sense, we will be ready to move forward with the practical concerns of developing machine learning models.
 We will take our first steps with scikit-learn, one of the most popular machine learning packages available in the Python language.
 Before learning the details of how mathematical models work in the next chapter, here we'll start to get comfortable with the syntax for using them in scikit-learn.

-We will also learn some common techniques for how to answer the question, "Is this model good or not?"
+We will also learn some common techniques for answering the question, "Is this model good or not?"
 There are many possible ways to approach model evaluation.
-For business applications, some kind of financial analysis to determine the value that could be created by the model is usually necessary.
-However, we will reserve this for the end of the book.
+For business applications, a financial analysis to determine the value that could be created by a model is an important way to understand the potential impact of your work.
+Usually, it’s best to scope the business opportunity of a project at the very beginning.
+However as the emphasis of this book is on machine learning and predictive modeling, we will demonstrate a financial analysis in the final chapter.

 There are several important model evaluation criteria that are considered standard knowledge in data science and machine learning.
 We will cover a few of the most widely used classification model performance metrics here, to give you a strong foundation.